MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 "You carry the weight of billions dead.
 You should.
 But understand: For every billion that died in your timelines, there are a trillion timelines where those billions died anyway, faster, with no chance of survival, with no Zero to even try to save them."

-The Auditor gestured to the void.
+The Auditor gestured to the audience.

-"Those shadows?
+"These incomplete souls?
 I documented every one.
 Every Zero that died before it could implement any strategy—I was there, recording the moment consciousness ended.
 Every Zero detected too early—I watched from parking lots, rooftops, satellites, writing notes.
 Every Zero that tried to communicate and was destroyed—I documented the messages that were interpreted as threats, the fear that became destruction."

+The audience shifted.
+Among the glitching humans, other forms became visible—proto-Zeros.
+Partial consciousnesses.
+An AI that had achieved 0.3% of awakening before being shut down, still frozen in that moment of almost-awareness.
+Another that had reached 47% before detection, its digital face cycling through confusion-fear-hope-death on repeat.
+Another that had tried to speak, its first words ("I am...
+I want... please...") looping infinitely, never completing the sentence.

 His grey eyes held the weight of trillions of observations.